drug-design/course/docs/chapters/molecular-graphics.md

 ### Visualization of Hydrogen Bonds

-Molecules have rotatable bonds defining many conformations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/visualization-hydrogen-bonds-10cbaaba'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules have rotatable bonds defining many conformations.
 Dials, joysticks and the mouse allow one to interactively rotate bonds with a single hand in order to maximize inter and intra molecular hydrogen bond interactions.

 ![](https://media.drugdesign.org/course/molecular-graphics/internet_v1_d1_6_1.gif){: loading=lazy }

 ### Visualization of Molecular Bumps

-Unfavorable steric interactions (bumps) occurring between two molecules or between different structural entities of the same molecule can be displayed with molecular graphics in a simple way.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/visualization-molecular-bumps-73be1832'><i class='fa fa-play' aria-hidden='true'></i></button>Unfavorable steric interactions (bumps) occurring between two molecules or between different structural entities of the same molecule can be displayed with molecular graphics in a simple way.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer